Quickstart#

 - Sessions — resume, fork, export, stats, worktree.

-- Sandbox — per-project container with podman or docker.
+- Sandbox — per-project isolation with podman or lima.

 - LSP — language servers as agent tools.